 SC/F16/JR23 examined decadal change in food composition of common minke, sei and Bryde's whales in the western North Pacific.
 Stomach content data obtained in May-October during 2000-2013 off the Pacific coast of Japan, were examined.
 The three species were highly dependent on small pelagic fishes, i.e. Japanese anchovy, Pacific saury and mackerels in addition to copepods and euphausiids.
 The yearly trend of food compositions differed among the three whale species.
 Sei whales showed a drastic change from Japanese anchovy in early 2000s to mackerels and Japanese sardine after 2010.
 This synchronized with the catch record of Japanese fishery in the western North Pacific.
 Copepods and euphausiids are also important prey species for sei whales and were steadily available in the blooming period.
 Bryde's whale had a more simple prey composition with Japanese anchovy and euphausiids as main prey species, and the composition of the two main prey species were highly variable among years and no remarkable change since 2000-2013.
 Food composition in common minke whale in offshore waters (east of 150°E) showed the Japanese anchovy and saury as the major species, but the composition differed among years.
-Among the three whale species, sei whale species, sei whale species, sei whale species, but the composition differed among years.
-Among the three whale species in the JARPNII study area where abundant pelagic fish carried by Kuroshio-current and Neocalanus copepods in the blooming season, were available.
+Among the three whale species, sei whale distributed most widely in latitude through Kuroshio extension to north of the subarctic front feeding at a variety of prey species in the JARPNII study area where abundant pelagic fish carried by Kuroshio-current and Neocalanus copepods in the blooming season, were available.